 Columbus decided to concentrate on the search for gold.
-He ordered every Indian 14 years old and over to find a certain amount of gold for him every day.
-Those who failed had their hands chopped off!
-These were the same Indians who had greeted him in such a friendly and open fashion.
+He ordered every Indigenous person over the age of 14 to find a certain amount of gold for him every day.
+Those who failed had their hands chopped off.
+These were the same local inhabitants who had greeted him in such a friendly and open fashion.